 If you would like more ideas of ways to use fresh herbs in your kitchen, here are my favorite ways to cook with fresh herbs.

 Pour this flavorful gravy on this Air Fryer Turkey Breast for a deliciously easy dinner.

-Are you ready to make this gluten free gravy recipe?
+Are you ready to make this simple gravy recipe?

 How to make gluten free gravy:

-In a small pot, add olive oil and garlic.
-Cook on medium-low heat for 3 minutes then add the broth, spices, and fresh herbs.
-Bring to a boil, then turn down the heat to low to simmer.
+Step 1: In a small pot, add olive oil and garlic.
+Cook on medium-low heat for 3 minutes, then add the broth, spices, and fresh herbs.
+Bring to a boil, then boil the heat to simmer.

-Simmer for 15 minutes then very slowly whisk in the tapioca starch or potato starch a tiny bit at a time.
+Step 2: Simmer for 15 minutes, then very slowly whisk in the tapioca starch or potato starch a tiny bit at a time.
 Cook 5 more minutes and enjoy!